rx-modules/hermit-tools/auto_voice_regions/README.md

 ## Usage

 > **Important**
-> [Simple Voice Mod](https://modrinth.com/plugin/simple-voice-chat) and [Enchanced Groups](https://modrinth.com/mod/enhanced-groups) must be installed on the server
+> [Simple Voice Mod](https://modrinth.com/plugin/simple-voice-chat) and [Enchanced Groups](https://modrinth.com/mod/enhanced-groups) must be installed on the server for this pack

 1. Grab the data pack from [here](https://github.com/rx-modules/hermit-tools/release) and load it into your world.
 2. Run `/trigger auto_voice_regions` to turn on the data pack